 Its healing properties of wounds help in the rapid healing of scars.
 Turmeric combats postoperative fatigue and pain.

 Benefits in the pancreas

-The onset of pancreatitis goes hand in hand with the onset of inflammation triggered by the causative factors of this disease.
+The onset of pancreatitis goes hand in hand with the start of inflammation triggered by the causative factors of this disease.

 This inflammation is mediated by various proinflammatory molecules, such as cytokines.

-Curcumin is known for its important anti-inflammatory action.
+Curcumin is known for its essential anti-inflammatory action.

 The anti-inflammatory response of curcumin is mediated by the suppression of proinflammatory molecules, such as cytokines, TNF-α, etc.

 This is done by decreasing the expression of these molecules through interference in various molecular mechanisms.

 Curcumin also works by increasing the activity of PPAR-γ (an anti-inflammatory molecule) in cells.